tutu0012/UltiToolbox/README.md

 ## 🚀 What's New in the Revamped Version?

 > 💥 More organized.
 > ⚙️ Modular by design.
-> 🧩 Plugin support via `.upl` extensions (might add support to `.dll`, `.so` or `dylib` files too).
-> 🎮 Game Mode for better FPS & fewer distractions.
-> 🎨 Dark/Light mode toggle.
 > 🔁 Auto-updater for drivers and the toolbox itself.
-> 🧠 Intelligent `.gitignore` generator.
-> 🔐 Password strength validator.
-> 🔥 Mini Firewall & MSConfig Lite.
-> 🧪 JSON validator and port checker.
 > ⏱️ Pomodoro timer for productivity.
 > 🖱️ Cursor theme editor with preset support.
-> 📦 Built-in mod installer for Minecraft (Modrinth/CurseForge).
-> 🧠 Plugin system in Python, Rust, Lua, JS, and more.

 ---

 ## 👦 About the Developer